Connect to Innovate – Frequently asked questions

 What is the Connect to Innovate program?

-The Connect to Innovate program will invest $500 million by 2021, to bring high-speed Internet service to rural and remote communities in Canada.
+The Connect to Innovate program is investing $585 million by 2023, to bring high-speed Internet service to rural and remote communities in Canada.

 Who could apply?

-Connect to Innovate was flexible in terms of who could apply—essentially any entity other than individuals was able to submit an application.
-Other federal entities (including Crown corporations) were also excluded from applying to this program.
+The Connect to Innovate program was flexible in terms of who could apply—essentially any entity other than individuals was able to submit an application.
+Other federal entities (including Crown corporations) were excluded from applying to this program.

 The applicant had to identify who would build, own and operate the network, as well as who would manage the project.
 If the entity making an application to the program did not itself have a track record in operating Internet infrastructure, it would be asked to demonstrate in its application that appropriate resources with experience deploying and operating Internet infrastructure were part of the project team/contracted resources.

-Why is the Government providing funding to bring high-speed Internet for Canadians in rural and remote communities?
+Why is the Government of Canada providing funding to bring high-speed Internet for Canadians in rural and remote communities?

 Canadians need access to high-speed Internet to fully participate in our economy, democracy and way of life.